Types of Student Housing

 If you choose to live off campus, you will enjoy more freedom and can be in control of what restrictions you place.
 Most likely, you will also not be sharing a room with someone else, so you can have your own room.
-You are also able to get a year-long lease so you will not have to move all of your stuff out right after finals.
+You are also able to get a year-long housing contract so you will not have to move all of your stuff out right after finals.
 Typically, while you live in a dorm, it can be closed during certain holidays and you can not access it until the residence opens again.
 But, if you live off campus near UF, you can access your home whenever you want.

-On the other hand, while rent is cheaper, you will have to pay monthly rather than one time up front.
+On the other hand, while installment payments are cheaper, you will have to pay monthly rather than one time up front.
 You will also have to pay utility bills which can add up if you are excessive with your usage of water and electricity.
 Off campus Gainesville student living means you are also farther away from school, so you will be required to commute, whether with a car, bike, walking or taking a bus.
 This will definitely add to the time it takes to get to campus which may cause you to remain there all day so you do not have to continue going back and forth.

 At The Retreat at Gainesville, students can enjoy their individual freedoms while still residing close to UF’s campus.
 From The Retreat, your commute can be completed in just minutes, rather than waiting for inconvenient bus schedules.

 Renting an apartment is a popular choice for college students who wish to live off campus.
 Installment payments tend to be cheaper than living in a house; some complexes even offer to cover a lot of your utilities.
 UF student apartments frequently have access to a landlord who will make repairs if anything breaks.
 This is extremely convenient, because not only will you not have to pay for repairs, but you will also not have to pay for the labor or attempt to do it yourself.
 Some off campus student apartments will also provide complimentary amenities such as a pool, gym and common areas.
 Some even provide social activities where you can meet people and invite your friends and family.